matthewglasenapp/glasenapp_2023_manuscript/scripts/run_phylonet_hmm/test_process_hmm_README.txt

+At the beginning of the script, you must specify the following variables:

+	original_vcf2phylip_dir: Directory where vcf2phylip was run.
+This script assumes that in the original_vcf2phylip_dir there is a directory for each scaffold that contains a file called "coordinates" with the applied coordinates in the scaffold alignment in the format of scaffold:pos.

+	root_dir: Root directory where phylonet_hmm was run

+	scaffold_info_file: Tsv file with scaffold names and length in base pairs

+	posterior_probability_threshold: Threshold cutoff to use for declaring sites introgressed (default=90)

 main():

 	1) Instantiate several global list variables.
 These list will be continuously updated as each scaffold is processed and will be used to calculate aggregate statistics for all scaffolds at the end.